 - Rebuilds the project by running the

-build process again without needing to clean the build directory.
+CMake build process again without needing to clean the build directory.

 - It uses the existing build directory and rebuilds with the same configuration.